A new website for the University of Würzburg

 No, we will probably go live with the pages in several stages.

 The website is currently divided into a public and an internal area.
-In the course of the relaunch process, it will be evaluated whether the establishment of an intranet will be part of the result.
+As part of the relaunch process, we are evaluating where internal content can best be displayed.